 Redwood rustic throne

 As always, the wood slab dictates each step.
 Creating the perfect angles produces a chair that appeals to the eye and molds to the body.
 Each wood component utilized came from one slab.
-The meticulous angle-fold enhances the appeal of this rustic throne.
+The meticulous angle fold enhances the appeal of this rustic throne.

 After entertaining several conceptual ideas for the front legs, everything from shaped wood to twisted juniper logs, I settled on the antlers.
-I’ve found it interesting how many people do not know that mule deer, whitetail deer, elk, moose, and others shed and grow new antlers every year.
+I’ve found it interesting how many people do not know that mule deer, whitetail deer, elk, moose, and others shed and grow new antlers yearly.
 I only use healthy sheds, evidenced by rounded, convex ends.

 The finished product!
 While this chair is artistic furniture, it is also functional.
 Using material discarded in nature, Kelly crafted a functional art piece that serves as a practical showpiece chair.